 Because of the risk based system the number of sites reported within the scheme fluctuates year-on-year.

-In addition to the annual published result, we will publish inspection reports for those regulated under Part A of the Pollution Prevention and Control (Scotland) Regulations 2012 (PPC 2012).
-The report will be displayed for those sites with an inspection carried out from 1 January 2014.
-Reports will be updated on the results page periodically.
-The result of the inspection will contribute towards the overall Compliance Assessment Scheme score for that year (e.g. 12/06/2014 will count towards the 2014 assessment score).
+In addition to the annual published result, we publish inspection reports for those regulated under Part A of the Pollution Prevention and Control (Scotland) Regulations 2012 (PPC 2012).
+The report is displayed for those sites with an inspection carried out from 1 January 2014.
+Reports are updated on the results page periodically.
+The result of the inspection contributes towards the overall Compliance Assessment Scheme score for that year (e.g. 12/06/2016 will count towards the 2016 assessment score).
 Should you require further information on how we assesses compliance, please refer to Compliance Assessment Scheme.